onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 ### 2. Connect our component to the Redux store

-Now that we have provided the Redux store to our application, we can now connect our components to it.
-It is maybe good to note that not all our components need to connect to our store.
+Now that we have "provided" our Redux store to our application, we now need connect some components to it.
+It is good to note that not all our components need to connect to our store.

 **Coach** Explain presentational vs container components.

-To connect our components to our store we use the [`connect()`](https://github.com/reduxjs/react-redux/blob/master/docs/api.md#connect).
-Connect is a higher order component which simply means it is a function that takes a component and returns a new component.
-So in this case the new component returned will have the Redux state passed to it via props.
+To connect a component to our store we use the [`connect()`](https://github.com/reduxjs/react-redux/blob/master/docs/api.md#connect). `Connect()` is a higher order component which simply means it is a function that takes a component and returns a new component.
+So in this case the new component returned will have the Redux state passed to it via props, awesome!.

 So we now want to replace our `export default YouMayLike;` line with the `connect()` approach.

-First we need to import this function.
+First we need to import this function from the React Redux library.

 ```javascript
 import { connect } from "react-redux";